leynos/concordat-vale/docs/valedate-users-guide.md

 Use `valedate` to exercise Vale rulesets inside pytest.
 The harness spins up an isolated working directory with its own `.vale.ini` and `styles/` tree, invokes the real `vale` binary, and returns structured diagnostics to assert against.
-Install it from PyPI instead of relying on a vendored copy so the helper can evolve independently of this repository.
+Install it from PyPI instead of relying on a vendored copy, so the helper can evolve independently of this repository.

 ## Prerequisites

 - Python 3.10 or newer
-- The Vale CLI installed and available on `PATH`
+- The Vale Command-Line Interface (CLI) installed and available on `PATH`
-- The PyPI package `valedate` installed (for example, `pip install valedate==0.1.0b1`)
+- PyPI `valedate` (e.g., `pip install valedate==0.1.0b1`)

 The harness intentionally shells out to Vale rather than mocking it.
 Tests are expected to reflect how the ruleset behaves in production.